aodr3w/aodr3w/README.md

 - My name is Andrew , i'am an experienced and highly motivated Data Engineer.
 - 🔭 I’m currently working at lobstr, developing and maintaining data infrastructure for large scale web crawling.
 - 🌱 I’m currently learning Big Data Engineering & Machine Learning.
-- I write code in Python & Golang.
-Also interested in Scala -How to reach me:
+- I write code primarily in Python.
+Also interested in learning Scala -How to reach me:
 -email : andrewodiit2020@gmail.com.
 -linkedin: https://www.linkedin.com/in/andrew-odiit-b9405a137/ .